0v3rst33r/restify-abstract-config/README.md

         super();

-        this.addGet("get", "/api/custom/:id", this.get);
+        this.addGet('get', '/api/custom/:id', this.get);
-        this.addGet("getAll", "/api/custom", this.getAll);
+        this.addGet('getAll', '/api/custom', this.getAll);

-        this.addPut("update", "/api/custom/:id", this.update);
+        this.addPut('update', '/api/custom/:id', this.update);

-        this.addDelete("delete", "/api/custom/:id", this.delete);
+        this.addDelete('delete', '/api/custom/:id', this.delete);

-        this.addPost("create", "/api/custom", this.create);
+        this.addPost('create', '/api/custom', this.create);

     }